atreyasha/mv-temporal-rgan/README.md

 Our workflow and source code can be found in the `src` directory of this repository.
 Additionally, the [readme](/src/README.md) in the `src` directory documents our functions, scripts and results.

-A thorough development log for our ideas/progress can be found in `/docs/todos.org` or [here](/docs/todos.org).
+A thorough development log for our ideas/progress can be found [here](/docs/todos.org).

 ### Citations